 In the coming months, we are planning to have all of our European users switch to the new setup, but during the beta period, switching to our European servers is optional.

-After confirmation, your form data will be copied to our European servers.
+After you choose to transfer your data, your form data will be copied to our European servers.
 Once the transfer is complete and everything is double checked, we will delete your data from our US servers.

 What is Safe Harbor?